-Variously descended from a pirate captain, a Lord Mayor of London and a governor of North Carolina with a 400,000-acre estate, Michael Dobbs-Higginson was born on a farm with no electricity in the British colony of Southern Rhodesia in 1941.
+Variously descended from a pirate captain, a Lord Mayor of London and a governor of North Carolina, Michael Dobbs-Higginson was born on a farm with no electricity in the British colony of Southern Rhodesia in 1941.

 He subsequently became an investment banker, rising to become chairman of Merrill Lynch Asia Pacific.
-He persuaded various Asian countries to access the international bond markets and to open their own stock markets to foreign investors.
-He also served as a financial adviser to the Liberian government and the African Development Bank and initiated various start-up business ventures (successfully and unsuccessfully).
+He also served as a financial adviser to the the African Development Bank and initiated various start-up business ventures (successfully and unsuccessfully).
 He died in 2021.